CleverCloud/doc.clever-cloud.com/commons/addons/cellar.md

     <h4 class="panel-title">S3 signature algorithm</h4>
   </div>
   <div class="panel-body">
-    New cellar add-ons does now support the `v4` signature algorithm from S3.
+    New cellar add-ons now support the `v4` signature algorithm from S3.
     If you are still using an old account (cellar.services.clever-cloud.com), please make sure your client is configured to use the `v2` signature algorithm.
 The s3cmd configuration file provided by the add-on's dashboard is already configured.
   </div>
 </div>